lpavone/SVNAutoMerger/README.md

 **base.repository.path:** base path of remote SVN repository.

+**svn.enable.password.auth:** "true" if SVN authentication is done using user/password.
+If "false" it's authenticated using a public key.

+**branches.map:** set the branches to be merged.

-**enable.commit.mode:** if set to false will perform merge but will not commit changes (simulation mode)
+**enable.commit.mode:** if set to false will perform merge but will not commit changes (simulation mode).

 **compiled.css.path:** path to identify pre-compiled CSS files and resolve conflicts automatically only on these files.

 **appserver.dir:** path to application server.
-Used to check build after merge.
+Used to check build and compile after merge.

 ## Execution flow